iitzduuu/iitzduuu/README.md

 # 👋 Hi, I'm Eduardo Coutinho!

-I'm a developer in training and a student pursuing an Interdisciplinary Bachelor's Degree in Science and Technology at the **Federal University of Bahia (UFBA)** in Brazil.
-I'm passionate about solving problems and building efficient technological solutions.
+I'm a developer in training and a student pursuing an Interdisciplinary Bachelor's Degree in Science and Technology at the **Federal University of Bahia (UFBA)** in Brazil, i'm passionate about solving problems and building efficient technological solutions.

 Currently, I'm focusing my studies on **Cybersecurity** while continuously honing my skills in software development and process automation.